Marfan Syndrome

 Complications

-- Severe mitral valve regurgitation causing heart failure.
+Severe mitral or aortic valve regurgitation causing heart failure

 | Short-term Sequelae | Long-term Sequelae |